 Perhaps ten years ago, Leslie Armentrout and a few other Nevis friends organized a weekly hike during the “snowbird” season on Nevis to replace hikes run by the Nevis Historical and Conservation Society, which had been discontinued.
 Over several subsequent years the hiking group grew, and the inventory of hikes expanded.
-The hikes were, and are still, open to anyone with an interest in seeing a part of Nevis not often seen by tourists.
+The hikes were open to anyone with an interest in seeing a part of Nevis not often seen by tourists.
 They have been a great way to enjoy the beauty and historical resources of Nevis, spend quality time outdoors with friends, and to get to know new folks visiting Nevis who we would not otherwise have met.

 The hikes have been held weekly from early January through the first week in April.
 I’ve thoroughly enjoyed organizing the hikes from 2009 through 2012.
 Lynne and I moved back to the States in July, 2012, so I won’t be organizing the hikes any more.
 This blog is an attempt to catalog descriptions of the hikes in an accessible format that can be used by future hike leaders or by individuals who want to explore the lesser-seen side of Nevis.